 We can do business with people whose politics we don't like.

-Um as long as uh but you're saying that very specific actions and things are being done and said here just because of money and things that he's saying are just not factually accurate.
+But you're saying that very specific actions and things are being done and said here just because of money and things that he's saying are just not factually accurate.

-Like it's wrong to say this guy's not a dictator.
+Like, it's wrong to say this guy's not a dictator.

 He's president for life.